-10) Pulmonary Hypertension
+11) Pulmonary Hypertension

 Pulmonary hypertension is classified to category I27, Other pulmonary heart diseases.
 For secondary pulmonary hypertension (I27.1, I27.2-), code also any associated conditions or adverse effects of drugs or toxins.
-The sequencing is based on the reason for the encounter.
+The sequencing is based on the reason for the encounter, except for adverse effects of drugs (See Section I.C.19.e.).